mingliatlas

 Bazi began as a calendar-based life map

 Early Chinese birth analysis developed around year and seasonal timing.
 Tang dynasty scholar Li Xuzhong is often linked with early pillar methods, while Song dynasty Zi Ping methods placed the day stem at the center.
-According to classical Bazi texts, the Day Master gives the chart a clear reference point.
+In Yuan Hai Zi Ping, the Day Master gives the chart a clear reference point.

 A full chart uses 4 pillars and 8 characters.
 These characters come from the same 60-pair cycle used in traditional Chinese calendars, making Bazi a time-pattern system rather than a single-sign identity label.